 ElectroStatic Discharge or ESD

-The best method of preventing ESD is to use an ESD wrist strap or use a grounding mat or table.
+The best method of preventing ESD is to use an ESD wrist strap, grounding mat, or grounding workbench.
 However, because most users do not have access to such items, we have included the below steps to help reduce the chances of ESD as much as possible.

 Zero Potential - Most importantly, make sure you and the computer are at Zero Potential by continuously touching an un-painted metal surface of the chassis or the computer power supply case.